aws/pgactive/doc/catalog-bdr-conflict-history.md

   `local_tuple_origin_dboid`      `oid`
   `local_commit_time`             `timestamp with timezone`                    The time the local transaction involved in this conflict committed.

+We recommend that you schedule a job that purges this table.
+For example, keeping a week's worth of entries might be sufficient for troubleshooting purposes.

+The following example uses the pg_cron extension and the cron.schedule function to schedule a job that runs every day at midnight to purge the `bdr.bdr_conflict_history` table.
+The job keeps only the last seven days.

+`
+SELECT cron.schedule('0 0 * * *', $$DELETE
+    FROM bdr.bdr_conflict_history
+    WHERE local_conflict_time < now() - interval '7 days'$$);
+`

   ------------------------------------------------- ------------------------------------------ ----------------------------------------------------------------
   [Prev](catalog-bdr-stats.md)       [Home](README.md)        [Next](catalog-bdr-replication-set-config.md)